-The Targeted Skills Shortage Pilot Program is one of several programs funded through the Canada-B.C.
-Labour Market Agreement that are designed to help meet the current and future labour demands of the province's economy.
-Under the Labour Market Agreement, the federal government is providing the province about \$66 million annually until 2013-14.
-Through a variety of programs, these funds increase access to training for unemployed individuals who are not currently employment insurance clients, including those who are underrepresented in the labour market.
+Under the Labour Market Agreement, the Government of Canada is providing the province approximately \$66 million annually until 2013-14.
+Through a variety of programs, these funds increase access to training for unemployed individuals who are not currently Employment Insurance clients, including those who are underrepresented in the labour market.

-Funding also supports training for employed individuals who are low skilled, in particular, employed individuals who do not have a high school diploma or recognized certification to reach their full potential in the current marketplace, said the government.
+Funding also supports training for employed individuals who are low skilled, in particular, employed individuals who do not have a high school diploma or a recognized certification to reach their full potential in the current marketplace.